Raj Kunwar Singh

 Rao Raj Kunwar Singh (17 November 1897 – 1968) was a noted zamindar, known as Raja of Barauli Rao and member of legislative assembly in British India.

 Life sketch

 Early life

-He was adopted son of Rao Karan Singh, who was also the ruler of the Rajgarhi estate, Aligarh.
-His mother was daughter of Rao Karan Singh, Zamindar of Barauli Rao and was married to Rao Raghuraj Singh, who was also the ruler of the Rajgarhi estate.
+He was adopted son of Rao Karan Singh, who was also the ruler of the Bajgarhi estate, Aligarh.
+His mother was daughter of Rao Karan Singh, Zamindar of Barauli Rao and was married to Rao Raghuraj Singh, who was also the ruler of the Bajgarhi estate.
 Karan Singh, who had no male issues had adopted him as his son.